SagarBehara13/DeReit/README.md

 * The deployment expects 2 args, pass the contract address of the RealEstateConsumerApi.sol and the name of the real estate to be tokenized.

 * Deploy the contract, you can see the real estate property has been tokenized.

-* The property is tokenized on the basises of its surface area.
+* The property is tokenized on the basises of the surface area of the real estate.
 ```

 <img src="https://github.com/SagarBehara13/DeReit/blob/master/images/DeployContract.png">

 ```
-* Once the token is deployed it mints token according to the surface area of the property.
+* Once the contract is deployed it mints token according to the surface area of the property.
 ```

 <img src="https://github.com/SagarBehara13/DeReit/blob/master/images/TotalShares.png">